-Belgium Waffle Maple Fudge: Creamy white chocolate based fudge flavored with maple syrup and waffle favoring loaded with waffle cone pieces.
-Now you can have candy for breakfast.
+This Belgian Waffle Maple Fudge is white chocolate based fudge flavored with maple syrup and waffle favoring loaded with waffle cone pieces.

 And just like so many things on this blog I didn’t want to just do normal fudge.

 I had a reader ask me to make Swedish Fish fudge and I could not for the life of me really figure out how to do that.

 Until I found Wizard Labs.

 They had hundreds and hundreds of flavors and their small bottle (8ml) was only $1.49 each.
 So yeah, I went a little crazy and bought quite a few flavors.